rtwebb/Rhythm-Flow/README.md

 This is our music fluid dynamics simulator that changes based on musical attributes (frequency, volume, tempo, etc.).
 This repository builds upon the fluid simulator developed by Pavel Dobryakov: https://github.com/PavelDoGreat/WebGL-Fluid-Simulation.

+**Instructions**
+Use the gui on the right side to change the settings of the simulator.
+To see the simulation visualized either press "random splats" or drag your mouse across the screen.

 **REFERENCES**
 <br><br>
 Fluid References